United Way of Coastal and Western Connecticut Inc

 Application Success Factors

 Trust-Based Philanthropy Approach: UWCWC has committed to trust-based philanthropy principles, making Impact Philanthropy grants unrestricted.
-This reflects their belief in supporting organizational flexibility and sustainability.
+This reflects their belief in supporting organisational flexibility and sustainability.
 Committee members receive equity and trust-based philanthropy training to ensure decisions are made with equity at the forefront.

 Fewer, Larger Grants Strategy: UWCWC has made a strategic decision to "award fewer, larger grants with a targeted focus on serving low- to moderate-income households to achieve greater impact."
-This suggests they prefer funding organizations positioned for significant, sustained impact rather than spreading resources thinly.
+This suggests they prefer funding organisations positioned for significant, sustained impact rather than spreading resources thinly.

 Equity Lens: Grant decisions are made "with equity at the forefront."
 Applications should demonstrate cultural competency, equity-focused programming, and awareness of systemic barriers facing ALICE households.